 5. Contribution to research on plant proteins

-With the growing global population and growing environmental awareness, plant-based proteins are emerging as a sustainable alternative to animal proteins.
-Amino acid analysis can characterize and improve the quality of plant proteins by identifying essential amino acid deficiencies.
-For example, sources such as legumes (peas, lentils) or cereals can be enriched or combined to obtain a complete amino acid profile.
+With the increase in the world's population and growing environmental awareness, plant-based proteins are emerging as a sustainable alternative to animal proteins.
+Amino acid profiling allows for the characterization and improvement of plant-based protein quality by identifying deficiencies in essential amino acids.
+For example, sources such as legumes (peas, lentils) or grains can be enriched or combined to obtain a complete amino acid profile.

 Development of new protein sources

-Amino acid analysis plays a key role in evaluating new protein sources such as algae, fungi, or proteins derived from microbial fermentation.
-These innovations are essential for diversifying protein sources while reducing the environmental impact of their production.
+The amino acid profile plays a key role in evaluating new protein sources such as algae, fungi, or proteins derived from microbial fermentation.
+These innovations are essential for diversifying protein intake while reducing the environmental impact of their production.

 Use for protein-enriched products

-Functional foods and dietary supplements: Aminogram analysis allows for the design of functional foods that meet specific needs, such as protein-rich products for athletes or seniors.
-Dietary supplements can also be formulated to maximize the presence of certain amino acids, such as leucine, for muscle mass maintenance.
+Functional foods and dietary supplements: Amino acid analysis allows for the design of functional foods that meet specific needs, such as protein-rich products for athletes or seniors.
+Dietary supplements can also be formulated to maximize the presence of certain amino acids, such as leucine for maintaining muscle mass.

-Protein substitutes for specific diets: For vegetarian, vegan or food allergy sufferers, the aminogram helps to develop suitable alternatives:
+Protein substitutes for specific diets: For vegetarians, vegans, or those with food allergies, the amino acid profile helps to develop suitable alternatives:

 Perspectives in nutraceuticals and cosmetics